OpenEnergyPlatform/academy/docs/courses/07_metadata.md

 ## What other tools to work with OEMetadata are there?

 - A tool for [metadata conversion and integration is `OMI`](https://github.com/OpenEnergyPlatform/omi)
-- An additional helpful tool for publishing a set of data with associated metadata is `oem2orm`.
+- An additional helpful tool for publishing a set of data with associated metadata is [oem2orm](https://github.com/OpenEnergyPlatform/oem2orm).
 It can translate table descriptions from metadata into a database structure via an object relational mapper.
 That way it can take a valid pair of data and metadata and upload it directly to the OEP.
-The structures of both need to be valid. :oep-icon-code: [A tutorial on the use of oem2orm](../tutorials/99_other/OEP_Upload_Process_Data_and_Metadata_oem2orm.ipynb) explains the upload process
+The structures of both need to be valid.
 - The `oep client` is a tool that can create, upload, download and delete tables.
 It also downloads and updates metadata.
 It's more versatile than oem2orm but less focussed on metadata.
-There is a :oep-icon-code: [tutorial using oem2orm and oepclient](../tutorials/99_other/OEP_Upload_Process_Data_and_Metadata_oep-client.ipynb) to upload some data and metadata
+There is a :oep-icon-code: [tutorial using the oep-client](../../tutorials/02_oep_client/02_client_python_upload/) to upload some data and metadata
 - How to :oep-icon-code: [Validate that your metadata is a datapackage](../tutorials/99_other/getting_started_with_OEMetadata.ipynb)

 ## Supplementary material and further readings